Yusof Ishak: Continued term (1965–1967)

-As Chief Scout and patron of Boy Scouts and Girl Guides, he officiated the start of the Scout–Guide Week in February 1967.
+As chief patron of the Singapore Arts Society, he was gifted a bust by its members in 1966, which was made by sculptor Lim Yew Kuan and painter Chan Khun Yew.
+As chief scout and patron of the Boy Scouts and Girl Guides, he officiated the start of the Scout–Guide Week in February 1967.
 He was also the patron of the Singapore Red Cross Society, and attended the rally for World Red Cross Day.
 In April, he visited Jurong and spoke about the area's industrialism and the educational support given to the Malay community.
 He later visited Kampong Kembangan in October, which had undergone upgrading works such as paved roads and new housing blocks, leading him to comment on the multi-racialism and industrialisation in Singapore.

-First presidential term (1967–1970)
+First term (1967–1970)

-In Singapore's first presidential election in 1967, Yusof was unanimously elected by parliament to serve a four year term.
-He received commendations from Prime Minister Lee, Members of Parliament Rahmat bin Kenap, Lim Guan Hoo, and S. Ramaswamy upon his successful election.
-He further received congratulations from French president Charles de Gaulle, Swiss president Roger Bonvin, Indian president Zakir Husain, Pakistani president Ayub Khan, and Iranian shah Mohammad Reza Pahlavi.
+In Singapore's first presidential election in 1967, Yusof was unanimously elected by parliament to serve a four-year term.
+He received commendations from prime minister Lee and MPs Rahmat bin Kenap, Lim Guan Hoo, and S. Ramaswamy upon his successful election.
+He further received congratulations from French president Charles de Gaulle, Swiss president Roger Bonvin, Indian president Zakir Husain, Pakistani president Ayub Khan, and Shah of Iran Mohammad Reza Pahlavi.
 Yusof was sworn in on 4 December 1967.
-In February 1968, Yusof dissolved the first Parliament of Singapore for the upcoming general election on the advice of the Prime Minister, for which he issued writs of election.
+In February 1968, Yusof dissolved the first Parliament for the upcoming general election on the advice of the prime minister, for which he issued writs of election.
 He subsequently opened the second Parliament in May, where he delivered a speech which focused on the ministries of labour, education, communications, culture, and social affairs.

 While on a tour in Australia in 1968, Yusof suffered a heart attack and was flown to Melbourne for treatment.
-He had boarded a health cruise, the Australasia, at Port Moresby after having toured Australia for a week.
+He had boarded a cruise, the Australasia, at Port Moresby after having toured Australia for a week.
 He was sent to the Royal Melbourne Hospital, which he stayed at for ten days.
 At the hospital, the doctors described his condition as "a complication of illnesses and heart trouble".
 However, after he was better, Yusof continued his Australian tour with a physician and two aides, but returned to Singapore a week earlier than originally planned.
-While he was away, Speaker of the Parliament Punch Coomaraswamy served as acting president.
+While he was away, speaker Punch Coomaraswamy served as acting president.
 In 1969, he attended his father Ishak's funeral in Kuala Lumpur; he had previously visited him in the hospital in 1968.
 In January 1970, he laid the foundation stone for the Early Founders Memorial Stone at the waterfront opposite Fullerton Square.